-The Company derecognizes a financial asset when the contractual rights to the cash flows of the asset expire, or when the Company transfers the contractual rights of receipt to the contractual cash flows on a financial asset in a transaction in which substantially all the risks and benefits of ownership of the financial asset are transferred or in which the Company neither transfers nor maintains substantially all the risks and benefits of ownership of the financial asset are transferred or in which the financial asset and also does not retain control over the financial asset.
+The Company derecognizes a financial asset when the contractual rights to the cash flows of the asset expire, or when the Company transfers the contractual rights of receipt to the contractual cash flows on a financial asset in a transaction in which substantially all the risks and benefits of ownership of the financial asset are transferred or in which the Company neither transfers nor maintains substantially all the risks and benefits of ownership of the financial asset and also does not retain control over the financial asset.

 The Company carries out transactions in which it transfers assets recognized in the balance sheet, but retains all or substantially all the risks and benefits of the assets transferred.
-In such cases, financial assets are not derecognised.
+In such cases, financial assets are not derecognized.